 Children between the ages of 8-12 may volunteer at the shelter if they are accompanied by a parent or guardian.
 Children and parent/guardian must attend required classes.
 Parents must always accompany their children and are responsbile for their safety.

 Our volunteer program starts with an informational session to help you understand who we are and what our volunteer program has to offer you.
 Should you decide that you would like to become a volunteer, you will need to take either a dog walking class or cat socialization class or both.
-Upon completion of training, we do ask for $10 from each participant on their first day of volunteering to help cover our costs of training .
+Cost of training is $30 per person or $25 per person for the family program to help cover our costs of training and includes a volunteer t-shirt.
 The informational session lasts about an hour and a half where we’ll give you an overview of our services, policies, operations and a tour of the shelter.

 Once you click on the form below, you will see the available meeting dates.